guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 This thought has been obsessing me for a long time (and I'm sure I'm not the only one) and since I've started studying at Stanford, I've been eager to tackle the problem myself.
 I must confess that I searched the AppStore for the perfect app, but haven't found anything.
 I hypothesized that the problem was not that easy and chose to wait until the amazing [computer vision class](http://cs231n.stanford.edu) to tackle the problem.

-{% include image.html url="/assets/img2latex/task.svg" description="Producing LaTeX code from an image" size="70%" %}
+{% include image.html url="/assets/img2latex/img2latex_task.svg" description="Producing LaTeX code from an image" size="100%" %}

 __The Sequence to Sequence framework__
-In my [last post](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html), I explained how to predict a tag for a word, which can be considered as a relatively simple task.
+In my [last post](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html) about named entity recognition, I explained how to predict a tag for a word, which can be considered as a relatively simple task.
 However, some tasks like translation require more complicated systems.
 You may have heard from some recent breakthroughs in Neural Machine Translation that led to (almost) human-level performance systems (used in real-life by Google Translation, see for instance this exciting [work](https://arxiv.org/abs/1611.04558) enabling zero-shot translation).
 These new architectures all rely on a common paradigm called [__sequence to sequence__](https://arxiv.org/abs/1406.1078) (or __Seq2Seq__), whose goal is to produce an entire sequence of tokens.
 Compared to former techniques that relied on a translation model (capturing meaning of the input sequence) and a language model (modelling the distribution of words in the output sequence), this framework is more flexible, as it can generate an arbitrary-length sequence after having read the input sequence, while leveraging the flexibility of Deep Learning models (end-to-end training with scalability to any type of input).

 > This problem is about producing a sequence of tokens from an image, and is thus at the intersection of Computer Vision and Natural Language Processing.